TITLE 77: PUBLIC HEALTH

 merger by the absorption of one or more existing health care facilities into another existing health care facility.
 The result of the absorption is that only one facility survives (A + B = B).
 Merger results in the modification (e.g., expansion of beds or services) of the survivor facility and the discontinuation of the facility being absorbed.

 "Discontinuation" means to cease operation of an entire health care facility or category of service on a voluntary or involuntary basis.
 A permit or exemption is required prior to a discontinuation.
-For discontinuations approved by HFSRB, the discontinued beds will be removed from the Inventory once the permit is issued.
-A facility or category of service that has ceased operation or has interrupted service on a temporary basis due to unanticipated or unforeseen circumstances (such as the lack of appropriate staff, or a natural or unnatural disaster) may be determined to not have discontinued, provided that the facility has exercised appropriate efforts to maintain operation, and has provided documentation of the circumstances and anticipated date of restoration to HFSRB within 30 days after the temporary interruption of the service.
+For discontinuations approved by HFSRB, the discontinued beds will be removed from the Inventory once the permit or exemption is issued.
+A facility or category of service that has ceased operation or has interrupted service on a temporary basis due to unforeseen circumstances (such as the lack of appropriate staff, or a natural or unnatural disaster) may be determined to not have discontinued, provided the facility has exercised appropriate efforts to maintain operation, and within 30 days after the temporary interruption of the service, has provided documentation to HFSRB of the circumstances of the discontinuation and a comprehensive plan to restore the service, including the anticipated date of restoration of the service.
 Discontinuation also includes a determination by HFSRB that:

 an existing category of service is not operating at utilization standards/target occupancy rates specified in 77 Ill.
 Adm.
-Code 1100, for that category of service, on average for any two-year period commencing on January 1, 1995 and thereafter (based upon data reported by the facility to HFSRB staff pursuant to Section 13 of the Act), and that need no longer exists in the planning area based upon the existence of such factors as, but not limited to, access to other services in the planning area, excess service capacity in the planning area, and the facility's ability to adequately staff the existing service.
+Code 1100, for that category of service, on average for any five-year period and thereafter (based upon data reported by the facility to the Administrator pursuant to Section 13 of the Act), and that need no longer exists in the planning area based upon the existence of such factors as, but not limited to, access to other services in the planning area, excess service capacity in the planning area, and the facility's ability to adequately staff the existing service.
+HFSRB shall administer these changes through its Declaratory Ruling process (see Section 1130.810).

 HFSRB NOTE: HFSRB may determine that a discontinuation has not occurred when a facility has complied with the requirements of this definition.
 Failure to obtain a permit or exemption prior to discontinuation may result in the imposition of sanctions or penalties as provided by the Act.

-"Establish" or "Establishment" means the construction of a new health care facility, the licensing of unlicensed buildings or structures as a health care facility, the replacement of an existing health care facility on another site, or the initiation of a category of service as defined by the Board.
-[20 ILCS 3960/3]
+"Establish" or "Establishment" means the construction of a health care facility, the licensing of buildings or structures as a health care facility, the replacement of an existing health care facility on another site or, the initiation of a category of service.
+[20 ILCS 3960/3] Examples include: new or replacement hospital, long-term care facilities, ambulatory surgery centers, dialysis facilities, or the establishment of a new category of service in a new or existing health care facility.

 "Estimated Project Cost" or "Project Costs" means the sum of all costs, including the fair market value of any equipment or other real property (whether acquired by lease, donation, or gift) necessary to complete a project, including: